EdwardHill15/Academic-Website-EdwardHill/content/project/external-project/index.md

 image:
   caption: Photo by Toa Heftiba on Unsplash
   focal_point: Smart
-summary: The Future of Philosophy.
+summary: The Future of Philosophy
 tags:
 - Demo
 title: The Future of Philosophy